 As a demonstration of the practicality, applicability, and power of ep-BH, we seek to detect genes that are differentially expressed in the striatum of two mice strains (C57BL/6J and DBA/2J).
 We use two sources of information: RNA-Seq p-values and microarray e-values.

 In more detail, we use the first two experimental batches of the RNA-Seq data collected by~\citet{bottomly2011evaluating} which comprise 7 adult male mice of each of the two strains (14 mice in total).
-We compute p-values for differential gene expression across the two strains using DESeq2~\citep*{love2014moderated} with a design specification that adjusts for the experimental batches.
-Furthermore, we use microarray expression measurements collected by~\citet{bottomly2011evaluating} for 10 adult male mice (5 of each strain) with the Affymetrix MOE 430 2.0 array. p-values for such comparisons are routinely computed based on the empirical Bayes model of~\citet{lonnstedt2002replicated} with the limma software package~\citep{smyth2004linear}, see e.g., the workflow of~\citet{klaus2018end}.
-Here we demonstrate how one would proceed if e-values had been computed instead (e.g., because the investigators wanted to allow the possibility of optional stopping and continuation of their microarray experiment).
-In Supplement~\ref{appendix:evalues_for_microarrays}, we provide a construction of e-variables under the replicated microarray model assumptions of~\citet{lonnstedt2002replicated, smyth2004linear}; the construction may be of independent interest for applications in high-throughput biology (e.g., for microarray data, RNA-Seq data analyzed via voom~\citep{law2014voom}, or proteomics data~\citep{ahlmann2020proda}).
+We compute p-values for differential gene expression across the two strains using \texttt{DESeq2}~\citep*{love2014moderated} adjusting for the experimental batches.
+Furthermore, we use microarray (Affymetrix) expression measurements collected by~\citet{bottomly2011evaluating} for 10 adult male mice (5 of each strain). p-values for such comparisons are routinely computed based on the empirical Bayes model of~\citet{lonnstedt2002replicated} with the \texttt{limma} software package~\citep{smyth2004linear}, see e.g., the workflow of~\citet{klaus2018end}.
+Here we demonstrate how one would proceed if e-values had been computed instead.
+In Supplement~\ref{appendix:evalues_for_microarrays}, we provide a construction of e-values under the replicated microarray model assumptions of~\citet{lonnstedt2002replicated, smyth2004linear}.
+The construction may be of independent interest for applications in high-throughput biology, e.g., for microarray or RNA-Seq data~\citep{ritchie2015limma}.

-Our analysis leads to RNA-Seq p-values for 24,906 genes (Figure~\ref{fig:rnaseq_microarray_histograms}A), and microarray e-values for a subset of 15,870 genes (Figure~\ref{fig:rnaseq_microarray_histograms}B), where we map the microarray probe IDs to Ensembl gene IDs.\footnote{Microarrays only allow for profiling of a predefined set of transcripts that are included in the microarray chip used for a given experiment, while RNA-Seq enables profiling of the whole transcriptome.} We set the e-value for the remaining 9,036 genes to $1$.
-The p-values are independent of all e-values since~\citet{bottomly2011evaluating} used distinct mice for the RNA-Seq and Affymetrix microarray data collection.
+Our analysis leads to RNA-Seq p-values for 24,906 genes (Fig.~\ref{fig:rnaseq_microarray_histograms}A), and microarray e-values for a subset of 15,875 genes (Fig.~\ref{fig:rnaseq_microarray_histograms}B), where we map the microarray probe identifiers to Ensembl gene identifiers.
+We set the e-value for the remaining 9,031 genes to $1$ (which is a valid e-value).
+The p-values are approximately independent of all e-values since~\citet{bottomly2011evaluating} used distinct mice for the RNA-Seq and Affymetrix microarray data collection.